 (KK) Mud flaps - All buses shall be equipped with mud flaps at all wheel positions.
 The mud flaps shall be installed as close as practical to the wheel.
 May use a system for suppressing flying spray on a wet surface.
 Such system may consist of filament type, which is installed around the fender wheels.
 A full width mud flap or a full-width filament type plastic skirt may be placed at the rear wheels.
 May utilize rubber fender extensions.
 Length shall be in accordance with section 5577.11 of the Revised Code.

 (1) Shall be installed within easy reach of the driver in a seated position.

 (2) Switch shall be an on/off type.

-(3) Shall deactivate factory installed devices that produce noise. ( Exception - devices installed during the manufacture of the chassis/cowl also two way communication systems)
+(3) Shall deactivate factory installed devices that produce noise.
+(Exception -

 (a) AM/FM radios